-b) sufficient ability to sustain an intercollegizte team in the sport(s); and reasonable expectation of intercollegiate competition for a team in the sport(s) within the school's normal competitive region.
+- a) unmet interest sufficient to sustain a varsity team in the sport(s); - b) sufficient ability to sustain an intercollegizte team in the sport(s); and c) reasonable expectation of intercollegiate competition for a team in the sport(s) within the school's normal competitive region.

-&lt;sup>1 34 C.F.R.
+134 C.F.R.
 Part 106, effective July 21, 1975.

-&lt;sup>7 44 Fed.
+44 Fed.
 Reg.
 71,413 (1979).

 If the school decides to comply with part three of the three-part test, the assessment of each of the above three conditions is an essential prerequisite for determining a school's Title IX obligation to create a new intercollegiate varsity team or elevate an existing club team to varsity status.
 Under the Policy Interpretation, institutions have discretion and flexibility in choosing the nondiscriminatory methods to determine the athletic interests and abilities of students.
-Nondiscriminatory assessment methods may include the administration of student surveys and a consideration of additional factors.
+Non-discriminatory assessment methods may include the administration of student surveys and a consideration of additional factors.

 Previous OCR guidance on the three-part test has included a discussion of the consideration of additional factors.
-This report, however, focuses on specific factors our analysis indicated may have been considered by either recipients or OCR during the course of an investigation and post-investigation monitoring.
+This report however, focuses on specific factors our analysis indicated may have been considered by either recipients or OCR during the course of an investigation and post-investigation monitoring.
 The following additional factors were identified in one or more of the OCR case files reviewed for this report:

-- Interviews with the recipient's coaches - Interviews with the recipient's athletes - Expressed student interest in the addition of new teams - Expressed student interest in the elevation of existing club teams to varsity status - Participation on club or intramural teams - Participation in recipient elective physical education classes - Sports offered by local community recreation leagues and participation rates in those sports - Sports offered by local high schools and participation rates in those sports - Sports offered by other high schools from which the recipient normally draws its student population (i.e., "feeder" schools) and participation rates in those sports - · Interviews with or surveys of local high school coaches and athletic directors
+- Interviews with the recipient's coaches - Interviews with the recipient's athletes - · Expressed student interest in the addition of new teams - · Expressed student interest in the elevation of existing club teams to varsity status - Participation on club or intramural teams - · Participation in recipient elective physical education classes - Sports offered by local community recreation leagues and participation rates in those sports - Sports offered by local high schools and participation rates in those sports - Sports offered by other high schools from which the recipient normally draws its student population (i.e., "feeder" schools) and participation rates in those sports - Interviews with or surveys of local high school coaches and athletic directors